xeoncross/android_media_backup/README.md

     $ go run android_media_backup.go -dir="WhatsApp"

+### Warning

+Files are removed from device after being transferred to the computer.
+This required when dealing with phones that continue to disconnect in the middle of transfers.

 ### More about adb

 Android Debug Bridge (adb) can be used directly from the terminal.
 You can use it to access the files manually for coping by starting a new shell instance to browse the device folders: